isomerpages/moe-bartleysec/_our-signature-programmes/Direct School Admission/Applied Learning Programme.md

 <br>or
 <br>Parents/guardians who are unable to apply online can approach their child's
 primary school for assistance.
-<br>Application is free-of-charge and will be open from <strong>4th May 2023, 11 am to 31st May 2023, 3 pm.</strong>
+<br>Application is free-of-charge and will be open from <strong>7 May 2024, 11 am to 3 Jun 2024, 3 pm.</strong>
 </p>
 <p><strong>Selection Process</strong>
 <br>Given the prevailing national posture, the school will be conducting in-person
-selection for all DSA talent areas for 2023.</p>
+selection for all DSA talent areas for 2024.</p>
 <p>Shortlisted applicants will be required to participate in an <strong>in-person interview between 26 June 2023 to 11 September 2023</strong>.
 The school will notify the shortlisted applicants on the details of the in-person selection.</p>